What is the fear of pooping?

 - Watching a video or reading about diseases spread by feces

-If you’re struggling with OCD and are interested in learning about ERP, you can schedule a free call with the NOCD Care Team to find out how treatment can help you.
+As an OCD specialist, I’ve used ERP to help many people regain their lives from OCD.
+I encourage you to learn about NOCD’s accessible, evidence-based approach to treatment.”.
 All of our therapists specialize in OCD and receive ERP-specific training and ongoing guidance from our clinical leadership team.
 Many of them have dealt with OCD themselves and understand how crucial ERP therapy is.